ashokkumarta/restifier/README.md

 ### Digester

-Used to extract parameters from the response when chaining the processing.
+Digestor extracts parameters from the response when chaining the processing.
+Used when output from one service is needed as input to the next service in the invocation chain

-Types of digester's supported:
+Types of digester's currently supported are:

 	|Type|Details|
 	|---|---|